 A paint job can only be as good as the surface we are painting over.
 Many layers of misapplied paint result in massive failure.
-All paint manufactures and industry analysts agree that preparation on an existing painted house normally takes about 70% preparation and 30% painting, most painters and homeowners do quite the opposite.
+All paint manufacturers and industry analysts agree that preparation on an existing painted house normally takes about 70% preparation and 30% painting, most painters and homeowners do quite the opposite.
 We are in the progress of removing all the paint from this home in North Oaks, Minnesota due to this problem.
-Preparation, preparation and more preparation is the key to a long lasting paint job and that’s exactly what Lake Area Painting does!
+Preparation, preparation, and more preparation is the key to a long lasting paint job and that’s exactly what Lake Area Painting does!

 Posts for Tag : paint